-Mice originated in Eastern Asia in arid grasslands, allowing it to evolve the ability to survive without needing frequent water.
-It now occurs throughout the world.
-A prolific breeder, the House Mouse is sexually mature at 2 months old, has a gestation period of only 3 weeks, and averages 5 to 8 young per litter, but potentially up to 15.
-Each female may give birth to 8 litters.
-The life span can be from 2 to 3 years.
+Mice originated in Eastern Asia in arid grasslands, allowing them to evolve and survive without needing frequent water.
+Mice now thrive throughout the world.
+A prolific breeder, the House Mouse is sexually mature at two months old, has a gestation period of only three weeks, and averages five to eight young per litter; potentially up to 15.
+Each female may give birth to eight litters.
+The life span can be from two to three years.
 The House Mouse is a nibbler, consuming small quantities of food at many feedings.
-They are “curious”, and tend to investigate new objects that are placed in their environment.
+They are curious, and tend to investigate new objects that are placed in their environment.
 They are known carriers of diseases such as Typhus, Salmonella, Tapeworm, Roundworm, and others parasites.
-Mice are small, less than 5 inches long from tip of nose to tip of tail.
-Mice can squeeze thru an opening as small as 1/4 inch, so controlling mice can be difficult.
-Bugs B Dead will do a complete inspection of the house, attic, garage, and yard to determine how they are getting inside.
+Mice are small, less than five inches long from tip of nose to tip of tail.
+Mice can squeeze through an opening as small as 1/4 inch, so controlling mice can be difficult.
+Bugs-B-Dead will do a complete inspection of your house, attic, garage, and yard to determine the point of entry.
 Openings as wide as ¼ inch will be sealed along with elimination of any harborage sites that are not needed, such as waste piles, packing boxes, wood piles, or heavy outside vegetation.
-The full complement of traps and baits should be used on mice for optimum control.
+We use the full complement of traps and baits for optimum control.